-Also known as: ALL, Acute lymphoblastic leukemia, Acute lymphoid leukemia, Acute childhood leukemia, Cancer - acute childhood leukemia (ALL) or Leukemia - acute childhood (ALL)
+Also known as: ALL, Acute lymphoblastic leukemia, Acute lymphoid leukemia, Acute childhood leukemia, Cancer - acute childhood leukemia (ALL), Leukemia - acute childhood (ALL) or Acute lymphocytic leukemia

 - Certain chromosome problems

 - Exposure to radiation, including x-rays before birth

 - Down syndrome or other genetic disorders

 - A brother or sister with leukemia

 - Easy bruising and bleeding (such as bleeding gums, skin bleeding, nosebleeds, abnormal periods)

 - Pain or feeling of fullness below the ribs

 - Pinpoint red spots on the skin (petechiae)

 - Swollen lymph nodes in the neck, under arms, and groin